QN7RA/QN7Gardening.github.io/getting-started/index.md

 ---

+## Daily Watering

+The vegetables, herbs and flowers in the tall containers and the low vegetable will always appreciate extra watering particularly as the terrace is so windy!
+If you happen to be down on the terrace there is a water spout on the left handside of the door leading into Tower 1 from the terrace and watering cans of all sizes in the storage box near the low vegetable planter.

+---

 ## Enjoy the Herb & Veggies

 Everything planted on the terrace is there for all to enjoy.
 For more information on what you might find and how to harvest it see the articles under [Latest News](https://qn7gardening.github.io/articles/).